WeblateOrg/weblate/docs/admin/install.rst

 ++++++++++++++++++++++++++

 Enable :setting:`OFFLOAD_INDEXING` to prevent locking issues and improve performance.
-Don't forget to schedule indexing in background job to keep the index up to date.
+Don't forget to schedule indexing as a background job to keep the index up to date.

 .. seealso::